 The Fallen Heroes of the St. Lucie County Sheriff's Office

 Throughout the years, members of the St. Lucie County Sheriff's Office have served the community with professionalism and bravery.
-Seven members of the Sheriff's Office, including a K-9, have been killed in the line of duty.
+Eight members of the Sheriff's Office, including a K-9, have been killed in the line of duty.
 Their names are inscribed on a memorial stone located in front of the St. Lucie County Sheriff's Office headquarters at 4700 West Midway Road in Fort Pierce.
 This memorial is meant to ensure that their ultimate sacrifice is remembered for generations to come.

 "IN MEMORY OF THOSE WHO SO UNSELFISHLY GAVE THEIR LIVES IN THE LINE OF DUTY ON BEHALF OF THE CITIZENS OF ST. LUCIE COUNTY"